-Prohibited items include all forms of alcoholic beverages (including non-alcoholic beer), marijuana, illegal drugs, depressants, stimulants, personal firearms, and sheath knives of any form.
+Prohibited items include all forms of alcoholic beverages (including non-alcoholic beer), marijuana, illegal drugs, depressants, stimulants, personal firearms, fireworks, explosives and sheath knives of any form.
 Violators, whether Scouts or adult leaders, will be asked to leave camp.
+Depending on the severity and nature of offense (real or suspected) law enforcement may be contacted.